 "We look for graduates who can demonstrate that they can work effectively in teams and can take on a CEO-like mentality when it comes to property management," Marla Maloney, executive managing director for real estate services firm Cassidy Turley, told the source.
 "If a tenant calls to say a light is out and they have a prospect coming at 9:00, I need to hear from my candidate that the bulb would be replaced by 8:00."

 Providing great service is part of a marketing plan that can help commercial real estate companies set themselves apart from competitors, the media outlet reports in a separate article.
 Every interaction with tenants is an opportunity to make a good impression.
-Another effective strategy is to inform customers about changes and issues to prevent unexpected issues.
+An IWMS also helps facility managers in informing customers about changes and issues to prevent unexpected issues.